What is a Lifetime Annuity?

 - payments may cease upon the death of the measuring life, OR can include guarantees that provide an alternative way to address the possibility that the measuring life will die prematurely.

-What Do Americans Worry the Most About?
+What Do Americans Worry About the Most?

 A statistic that may surprise you

-Go Banking reported that its survey found that the majority of Americans who fear that they will run out of money during retirement are those far from retirement age, as 74% of respondents who voiced this concern were between the ages of 25 and 34.
+In 2022 Go Banking reported that its survey found that the majority of Americans who fear that they will run out of money during retirement are those far from retirement age, as 74% of respondents who voiced this concern were between the ages of 25 and 34.
 The survey revealed that concerns about running out of money dwindled with age, as 56% of Americans 65 and over (still a majority) shared this concern.***

 Taxation of Lifetime income Annuities